 Northwestern wolf size compared to human

-When examining the Northwestern wolf size compared to humans, we uncover intriguing facts about this specific wolf subspecies.
-Northwestern wolves, also known as Mackenzie Valley wolves, are among the largest wolves on the planet.
-They typically stand at a majestic height of 26 to 32 inches at the shoulder, highlighting their impressive size.
+Northwestern wolves, also known as Mackenzie Valley wolves, are among the largest wolves globally, standing at a height of 26 to 32 inches at the shoulder.

 Black wolf size compared to human